corinne-riddell/PopDataViz2017/Import-Data.md

 **5. Worldwide Key Development Indicators, 2012 (Economics - beginner)**

 This dataset contains key development indicators by country, as collected by the World Bank.
+The data contain 133 rows and 13 columns.

 Variables include: